Alexandre-Silva/ADM/README.md

 function adm() { source $ADM/adm.sh "$@" }
 ```

-Note that 'adm.sh' is sourced and not executed in a sub-shell.
-This is necessary
+Note that 'adm.sh' must be sourced and not executed in a sub-shell.
+Otherwise,
-since otherwise most configurations (aliases, environment variables, functions,
+most configurations (aliases, environment variables, functions, etc) would not
-etc) would not be exported to the current shell.
+be exported to the current shell.

 # Requirements
 ADM is designed to work on both Bash and ZSH.
 The required are, respectively: